OneBrov/service-for-online-lectures/README.md

 2) Server part (backend) - Nestjs server (NodeJS), for processing API requests, as well as for creating records in the database (MongoDB)

-3) Open view server.
+3) Openvidu server.
 Used as a WebRTS media server.
 This part is not presented in this repository.
 You can download openvidu server here https://hub.docker.com/r/openvidu/openvidu-server-kms (for local development).
 You can get acquainted with openvidu here https://docs.openvidu.io/en/stable/

 This work was done as part of my thesis at the institute